Dan Green

 Why do lenders require seasoned funds for a down payment?

-Lenders require seasoned funds to mitigate the risk of fraud and ensure the funds used for a down payment are not borrowed.
-Seasoning requirements help lenders assess a home buyer’s true financial capability and risk of default.
+Lenders require seasoned funds to reduce the risk of fraud and ensure the down payment funds are not borrowed.
+Seasoning helps lenders evaluate a home buyer’s financial situation and assess the risk of default.

 What happens if a borrower has unseasoned funds in their account?

 If a borrower has unseasoned funds in their account, the lender will require documentation of the source.
-The mortgage application will consider only explained deposits or funds with a clear paper trail.
+The mortgage application will only consider funds with an acceptable paper trail.

 How long do funds need to be seasoned for mortgage approval?

-Typically, lenders require funds to be seasoned for at least 60 days.
-However, this period can vary depending on the lender’s policies and the specific circumstances of the mortgage application.
+Typically, funds need to be seasoned for at least 60 days.
+However, this period may vary based on the lender’s policies and the specifics of the mortgage application.

 Can unseasoned funds lead to mortgage application rejection?

-Yes, unseasoned funds can lead to the rejection of a mortgage application.
-If a borrower cannot provide satisfactory documentation for recent large deposits, lenders may view this as a risk factor, questioning the borrower’s financial stability and ability to repay the loan.
+Yes, unseasoned funds can result in a mortgage application being rejected.
+If a borrower cannot provide documentation for recent large deposits, the lender may consider it a risk, affecting approval.

 If I receive a cash gift 6 months before I apply for a mortgage, are the funds seasoned?